SHAIKHSHAHI/Bookstore-Advance-Insights/README.md

 plt.show()
 ```
 ![CustomerSegment](Heatmap%20of%20Customer%20Segments.png)

-- Customers were segmented into Premium, Regular, and Low Spender based on total spending across 3 years.
+- Customers were segmented into Premium, Regular, and Low Spender and One Time Buyers based on total spending across 3 years.

-- Interestingly, Low Spender segment contributed the highest revenue in 2024, despite having the lowest cumulative revenue earlier (only 585).
+- Interestingly, One Time Buyers contributed the highest revenue in 2024..

-- No premium customers existed in 2022, indicating no high spenders during that year.
+- No Other customers existed in 2022, indicating,as it Was the initial yea of the business.

 - Across all years, Premium Segment consistently generated the lowest revenue, showing fewer high-value buyers.

-- One-time buyers played a key role — their contribution grew from 1,201 (2022) to 11,849 (2024).
+- One-time buyers played a key role — their contribution grew from 2513 (2022) to 23,307 (2024).

-- Regular customers showed a dip in 2024, from 8,451 to 7,472, requiring attention.
+- Regular customers showed a dip in 2024, from 6,976 to 4,042, requiring attention.

-- The business should implement strategies to retain one-time buyers and convert them into repeat or premium customers.
+- The business should implement strategies to retain one-time buyers and convert them into repeat or premium customers

 # 3.🌍 Country-wise Customer Analysis
 ```python